Wildhoney/Switzerland/README.md

 }));
 ```

-> It's worth noting that middleware is compose left-to-right, similar to Ramda's `pipe` function.
+> It's worth noting that middleware is composed left-to-right, similar to Ramda's `pipe` function.

 Each middleware should take `props` and return `props` that it may or may not augment.
 Middleware can also be asynchronous, cancel the processing of the middleware, and throw errors.
 With the `attrs` middleware, it augments the `props` object with the node's attributes which we need to supply when mounting it to the DOM: